SohamGovande/cardr/README.md

 It allows you to "send" a website into the Desktop Client by clicking the extension icon in the Chrome toolbar.

 The Chrome extension was written using JavaScript.

+### OCR API

+*CardrOCR/*

+Cardr has a separate OCR API that uses Tess4j to scan text from screenshots.

 ## Credits